Slimefun/Slimefun4/.github/ISSUE_TEMPLATE/hacktoberfest-issue.md

 <!-- And post your ideas there, this issue format is for internal purposes only. -->
 <!-- If we like your idea, we will happily convert it into an actual issue. -->

 This Issue is part of [Hacktoberfest](https://hacktoberfest.digitalocean.com/) - A yearly event which encourages participation in the open-source community.
-[Sign up on their website](https://hacktoberfest.digitalocean.com/) and submit **four pull requests** to any public open-source project on GitHub and earn a limited-edition T-shirt!
+[Sign up on their website](https://hacktoberfest.digitalocean.com/) and submit **four pull requests** to any public open-source project on GitHub and earn a limited-edition T-shirt or plant a tree!

 ## :mag_right: Scope
 The following bullet points explain what the scope of this feature should be.